-As noted above, "resolution" of an AE is generally defined as returning to the condition or severity grade that was present at baseline (i.e. at the time of enrollment).
+As noted above, "resolution" of an AE is generally defined as returning to the condition or severity grade that was present at baseline (i.e. at the time of randomization) and "stabilize" is defined as persistence at a certain severity grade (above baseline) for two consecutive monthly evaluations.
 For clinical events that are AEs, clinical management and follow-up of the AE should proceed per the specifications of section 9 of the protocol.
-If, however, a clinical AE is not addressed in section 9 of the protocol, at a minimum, follow-up evaluations should be performed at scheduled study visits until resolution, or condition has improved to a Grade 2 or lower assessment.
+If, however, a clinical AE is not addressed in section 9 of the protocol, at a minimum, follow-up evaluations should be performed at scheduled study visits until resolution or stabilization has been documented.
 More frequent evaluations may be performed at any time if required to properly monitor and/or manage participant safety, at the discretion of the loR or designee.
 It is acceptable for AE follow-up/evaluation to be conducted over the phone, as clinically appropriate.